1951 Irish general election

 The 1951 Irish general election to the 14th Dáil was held on Wednesday, 30 May following the dissolution of the 13th Dáil on 7 May by President Seán T. O'Kelly on the request of Taoiseach John A. Costello.
 The general election took place in 40 Dáil constituencies throughout Ireland for 147 seats in Dáil Éireann, the house of representatives of the Oireachtas.

-This election was the first election since the declaration of the Republic of Ireland on 18 April 1949 under the terms of The Republic of Ireland Act 1948, which automatically forced Ireland's withdrawal from the British Commonwealth.
+This election was the first election since the declaration of the Republic of Ireland on 18 April 1949 under the terms of The Republic of Ireland Act 1948, which forced Ireland's withdrawal from the British Commonwealth.

 The 14th Dáil met at Leinster House on 13 June to nominate the Taoiseach for appointment by the president and to approve the appointment of a new government of Ireland.
-Costello failed to secure a majority, and Éamon de Valera was appointed Taoiseach, forming the 6th Government of Ireland, a single-party minority Fianna Fáil government.
+Costello failed to secure a majority, and Éamon de Valera was appointed Taoiseach, forming the 6th government of Ireland, a single-party minority Fianna Fáil government.

 Campaign

-The 1951 general election was caused by a number of crises within the First Inter-Party Government, most notably the Mother and Child Scheme.
-While the whole affair – which saw the resignation of the Minister for Health, Noël Browne – was not entirely to blame for the collapse of the government, it added to the disagreement between the various political parties.
+The 1951 general election was caused by a number of crises within the first inter-party government, most notably the Mother and Child Scheme.
+While the affair – which saw the resignation of the Minister for Health, Noël Browne – was not entirely to blame for the collapse of the government, it added to the disagreement between the various political parties.
 There were other problems facing the country, such as rising prices and balance-of-payments problems.
 Two farmer TDs withdrew their support for the government because of rising milk prices.

-Although the First Inter-Party Government had come to an end, it had a number of achievements.
-It proved that the country could be led by a group other than Fianna Fáil.
-It also provided a fresh perspective after sixteen years of government by a single party.

 The coalition parties fought the general election on their record over the previous three years, while Fianna Fáil argued strongly against coalition governments.